muskaanmahes/MuskaanMahes.github.io/about.md

 Hi!
-My name is Muskaan Mahes and I'm a graduate student in Data Science at SMU.
+My name is Muskaan Mahes and i'm from Baton Rouge, Louisiana.
+I completed my undergrad at SMU with my B.S. in Data Science and B.S. in Statistical Science.
+Currently, I am pursuing my gradute degree at SMU in Data Science with a specialization in Decision Analytics.

 This website showcases my projects, analytics work, and portfolio.